neuro-inc/neuro-flow/reference/live-workflow-syntax.md

     local: path/to/folder
 ```

+{% hint style="warning" %}
+`neuro-flow upload` and `neuro-flow download` will not work for volumes, where remote is the Neu.ro Disk due to Disks specifics.
+{% endhint %}

 **Expression contexts:** [`flow` context](live-contexts.md#flow-context).

 ### `volumes.<volume-id>.read_only`

-The volume is mounted as _read-only_ by default if this attribute is set, _read-write_ mode is used otherwise.
+**Optional** The volume is mounted as _read-only_ by default if this attribute is set, _read-write_ mode is used otherwise.

 **Example:**